Politics of Indiana

-Indiana has long been considered to be a Republican stronghold and is rated R+11 on the Cook Partisan Voting Index.
-The current governor of Indiana is Republican Eric Holcomb, and Republicans hold supermajorities in both chambers of the Indiana General Assembly.
-It has only supported a Democrat for president four times since 1912- in the elections of 1932, 1936, 1964, and 2008.
-Historically, the state was a swing state, voting for the national winner all but four times from 1816 to 1912, with the exceptions of 1824, 1836, 1848, and 1876.
+Indiana is one of fifty U.S. states.
+The state is considered a stronghold for the Republican Party who currently control its governorship and legislative branches with supermajorities.
+The state has supported the Republican candidate in every presidential election since 2012 and previously from 1968 to 2004.
+Although it narrowly voted Democrat in 2008, it has not been competitive since and is now rated R+11 on the Cook Partisan Voting Index.
+Indiana was once a swing state in the 19th century and early 20th century, voting for the national winner from 1852 to 1912, with the exception of 1876.

-Nonetheless, half of Indiana's governors in the 20th century were Democrats.
-Indiana has also elected several Democrats to the Senate in recent years.
+Indiana has elected several Democrats to the U.S. Senate in recent years, with Joe Donnelly serving as a senator until 2019.
 Certain cities, too, tend to favor Democrats; Gary, Indiana has had a Democratic mayor for the last 77 years.
-As while only five Democratic presidential nominees have carried Indiana since 1900, 11 Democrats were elected governor during that time.
-Before Mitch Daniels became governor in 2005, Democrats had held the office for 16 consecutive years.
-Since then, however, the office has been held consistently by Republicans since then.
+While only five Democratic presidential nominees have carried Indiana since 1900, 11 Democrats were elected governor during that time.
 Democrats also generally held control of the Indiana House of Representatives during the 1990s and 2000s as well.